8 Ways to Save Money on Food at Disneyland

 Breakfast room at the Del Sol Inn

-Many hotels in the Disneyland Resort area include a free breakfast.
+Many hotels in the Disneyland Resort area (but unfortunately, not any of the Disney-owned hotels) include a free breakfast.
 These are rarely sumptuous, but most are serviceable for people who can be flexible about their breakfast choices.
 For our family, this saves about $40-$50 a day.
 Getting coffee from the breakfast buffet or your room’s coffee maker can also get you the morning caffeine fix you need without having to make a separate stop.

 If your hotel doesn’t offer breakfast, you can still eat in your room by bringing or purchasing some simple breakfast items such as cold cereal, granola bars, or yogurt.
 Many hotels have gift shops that carry such items.
 If your hotel doesn’t, the one next door probably does.
 At the intersection of Harbor and Katella, you’ll find the A Mart, a 7-11, a CVS, and a Walgreens.
 If you have access to a car, the nearby Target or Vons can help you stock up.